vsivsi/meteor-file-collection/README.md

 ### Feature summary

 Under the hood, file data is stored entirely within the Meteor MongoDB instance using a Mongo technology called [gridFS](http://docs.mongodb.org/manual/reference/gridfs/).
-Your fileCollection and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and fileCollection is automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks). fileCollection also provides a simple way to enable secure HTTP (GET, POST, PUT, DELETE) interfaces to your files, and additionally has built-in support for robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.
+Your file collection and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and file collections are automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks).
+The file-collection package also provides a simple way to enable secure HTTP (GET, POST, PUT, DELETE) interfaces to your files, and additionally has built-in support for robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.

 ### Design philosophy